Concerned About Elevated Lipoprotein(a)?

 Understanding Elevated Lipoprotein(a)

-Lp(a) is a particle in the blood made up of cholesterol, a protein called apolipoprotein(a), and low-density lipoprotein (LDL).
-Elevated Lp(a) is almost entirely inherited and not influenced by diet or lifestyle.
+Lipoprotein(a), or Lp(a), is a type of lipid in the blood made up of cholesterol, a protein called apolipoprotein(a), and low-density lipoprotein (LDL).
+Elevated Lp(a) levels are almost entirely inherited and not significantly affected by diet, exercise, or lifestyle.

 Currently, there are no FDA-approved treatments specifically for lowering Lp(a).
 That’s why participation in elevated lipoprotein(a) clinical trials is critical to developing therapies that may improve long-term cardiovascular outcomes.